Hey Y’all, I’m finally doing it. I get so many questions about our Loft Space, so today I’m sharing a Fall Tour of the Loft.

 Because of the rustic industrial feel, I wanted to keep the seasonal decor minimal.

-Here, a faux pumpkin is under a glass cloche, along with a fall candle scent from Antique Candle Co. add just a touch of fall to the sofa table.
+Here, a faux pumpkin is under a glass cloche, and a fall candle adds a touch of fall to the sofa table.

 Keeping the fall decorations to a minimum lets the industrial farmhouse feel shine through.